zvanderbosch/phot2lc/docs/source/barycorr.rst

 The distribution of BJD differences between phot2lc and WQED is much broader than with UTC2BJD, but WQED does not take into account the Earth location of the observatory used, whereas both phot2lc and UTC2BJD do.
 The excellent agreement with UTC2BJD suggests that taking the Earth location into account corrects most of the larger disagreements between phot2lc and WQED, which max out at around 50 milliseconds for this sample.
 While this is often much less than the timing uncertainties associated with image acquisition, the improved accuracy certainly doesn't hurt and with Astropy is a very easy correction to perform.

 Another difference between phot2lc and WQED is the point-by-point correction method.
 WQED performs barycentric corrections by calculating a linear interpolation between the first data point's time stamp and a time stamp 0.5-days later. phot2lc, on the other hand, performs a barycentric correction for each point individually.
 This difference is expected to result in only minor changes in the timing corrections, often different by a few milliseconds or less, but can occasionally reach higher.
-In our sample, only one out of 73 objects exceeded a 10ms correction difference due to the point-by-point method (see figure below), again much smaller than the typical timing uncertainties.
+In our sample, only one out of 73 objects exceeded a 10ms correction difference compared with WQED due to phot2lc's point-by-point method (see figure below).
+Again, this is much smaller than the typical timing uncertainties, but the additional timing accuracy certainly doesn't hurt.

 .. figure:: ./images/pbp_comparisons.png
   :width: 400